Tania-Maxwell/R-course-2021/README.md

 I created the slides using [xarigan](https://github.com/yihui/xaringan) and the [R-ladies css](https://github.com/rladies/resources/blob/master/xaringan-slides/how_to_use.md).
 The PDFs were generated from html files using the following code: `pagedown::chrome_print("test.html",output="test.pdf")`.

+Please message me on Twitter if you find some mistakes: @tania_maxwell7